-Based on our current operating plans, we believe that our cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into 2025.
+Based on our current operating plans, we believe that our existing cash, cash equivalents, marketable securities will be sufficient to fund our operations into 2026.
 However, we have based this estimate on assumptions that may prove to be wrong, and our operating plans may change as a result of many factors, including factors currently unknown to us.
 As a result, we could deplete our capital resources sooner than we currently expect and could be forced to seek additional funding sooner than planned.